bparanj/Essential-TDD/book/en/19-first-test/19-first-test.markdown

 In Test First Programming, you write the test before you write the code.
 This chapter does not use Test First Programming.
 Test First Programming is introduced in the next chapter.

 Lets write a calculator program that can add two numbers.

+## Steps ##
+### Step 1 ###

 Create a calculator.rb file with Calculator class that has an add method as shown:

 ```ruby
 class Calculator